SinclaM/ray-tracer-challenge/README.md

 I also use [hyperfine](https://github.com/sharkdp/hyperfine) for benchmarking.

+Performance on the website for complicated scenes can be seriously inhibited by memory consumption, since each web worker maintains its own complete copy of the scene information.
+It would be easy to simple share memory, using a `SharedArrayBuffer` for the WASM memory, but unfortunately Zig currently provides no support (or documentation) for this.

 ## Benchmarks

 Below are some benchmarks for scenes that can be found on the website.
 These benchmarks are not rigorously controlled